darwintreeoflife/darwintreeoflife.data/README.md

 :warning: **Warning: This repository is temporary and will soon be replaced by a dedicated data portal.**

-:warning: **Warning: Data is only available until release to the ENA.
-Publications should only be based on data in the public archives.**
+:warning: **Warning: Data is only available here until release to the ENA.**

+:warning: **Warning: Publications should only be based on data in the public archives.**

 ## Introduction